Great Science Fiction

 There’s a lot more to good science fiction than robots, spaceships and phasers-on-stun.
 For anyone thinking of writing science fiction screenplays, here’s five top tips to turn an average sci-fi movie into a great one:

-1) Know why you are writing science fiction
+1) Know WHY you are writing science fiction

-Great science fiction asks big “What if..?” questions that allow us to play with the day-to-day realities of our own world by exploring different realities in worlds we create.
+Great science fiction asks big “What if..?” questions.
+This allows us to play with the day-to-day realities of our own world by exploring different realities in worlds we create.
 It examines big issues and asks difficult questions about things that concern us all – pollution, technology, globalisation, genetic engineering, overpopulation – and does it without pointing directly at an individual or group.
 Science fiction spotlights issues, bringing them to the attention of the world, and this is especially true of things that are out of our control or not easily changed.
 What is the big ‘What if..?’ question in your story?